 Why Did God Order the Destruction of the Canaanites?

 When cancer plagues the body, the affected area has to be cut off otherwise the sickness will spread and destroy the whole body.
 Likewise, God in His mercy commanded the destruction of the Canaanites to protect Israel from these evil nations that threatened their spirituality and existence.

-During the conquest of Canaan, God commanded the destruction of entire cities and nations: “But of the cities of these peoples which the LORD your God gives you as an inheritance, you shall let nothing that breathes remain alive, but you shall utterly destroy them: the Hittite and the Amorite and the Canaanite and the Perizzite and the Hivite and the Jebusite, just as the LORD your God has commanded you” (Deuteronomy 20:16-17).
-And Joshua did what God had told him (Joshua 10:40).
+When “the iniquity of the Amorites” was full, God’s judgment came (Genesis 15:16; 1 Kings 21:26).
+Moses commanded: “But of the cities of these peoples which the LORD your God gives you as an inheritance, you shall let nothing that breathes remain alive, but you shall utterly destroy them: the Hittite and the Amorite and the Canaanite and the Perizzite and the Hivite and the Jebusite, just as the LORD your God has commanded you” (Deuteronomy 20:16-17).
+And Joshua did what Moses had told him (Joshua 10:40).

 In His service,